KoreDare/LITA_CapstoneProject_CustomerData/README.md

 I gathered that the region with the highest number of subscribers is the Eastern Region although the difference in subscriber count between the regions is negligible.

 The subscribers favoured the Basic bouquet more than the other subscription types.
-This may imply that most of the sunbscribers are satisfied with the features offered in the Basic bouquet and cannot be bothered to upgrade their subscription.
+This may imply that most of the subscribers are satisfied with the features offered in the Basic bouquet and cannot be bothered to upgrade their subscription.

 Another thing worthy of note is that the Eastern region had 100% retention of subscribers.
-No one cancelled their subscription unlike the other regions which had more cancellations than active subscribers.
+No one canceled their subscription, unlike the other regions which had 60% more cancellations than active subscribers.

 <img width="485" alt="Customer Data PivotTables" src="https://github.com/user-attachments/assets/2234c3ad-c48b-4a19-9df7-536af1652938">